Scalio-Cloud/selfhosted-scalionexus/README.md

 # Self-Hosted EntraConsole

-This repository contains the Docker Compose configuration for self-hosting **EntraConsole**.
+This repository contains the Docker Compose configuration for self-hosting **ScalioNexus**.
 The architecture includes a frontend, a backend, a MongoDB database, and an Nginx reverse proxy with automated SSL certification via Certbot (Let's Encrypt).

-For more detailed information, documentation, and updates, please visit our official website at [entraconsole.com](https://www.entraconsole.com).
+For more detailed information, documentation, and updates, please visit our official website at [scalionexus.com](https://www.scalionexus.com).

 ## Prerequisites